Introduction

 Cons

-- May not scale well for growing agencies
+- Might not scale well with agency growth

 Pricing

-- Starts at $17 per month for individuals
+- Starts at $17 per month for individual users.

-In conclusion, the project management software landscape offers a wide array of options to suit different needs, team sizes, and budgets.
-Whether you’re a freelancer, a small business, or a large enterprise, there’s a tool designed to help you manage your projects more effectively.
-Consider your specific requirements, team structure, and long-term goals when selecting the right solution for your organisation.
+In summary, there are many project management software options available to choose from, with a range of features, team sizes, and price points to meet different needs and requirements.
+Whether you are a freelancer, small business, or large enterprise, there is a project management tool out there that can help you to streamline your processes, improve collaboration, and deliver successful projects.
+Consider your organisation’s unique needs, team structure, and long-term goals when selecting the right software solution for your business.

 Choosing the right project management tool